Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Los Angeles Chargers 31, Buffalo Bills 20

 The Chargers earned their first victory without the services of defensive end Joey Bosa.
 Melvin Ingram and Derwin James filled the void, helping the Chargers to five sacks against rookie Josh Allen.
-The Chargers face another tough task against the Rams -- a Week 3 battle for Los Angeles at the Coliseum -- which be a barometer on if the Bolts remain early favorites to reach the postseason for the first time since 2013. -- Eric D. Williams
+The Chargers face another tough task against the Rams -- a Week 3 battle for Los Angeles at the Coliseum -- which will be a barometer on if the Bolts remain favorites to reach the postseason for the first time since 2013. -- Eric D. Williams

 Rivers finds Gordon for another TD